jcabdi/git-learn/prompt.md

 ```
 ___

-### The explanation to understand each symbols is here:
+### The explanation to understand each symbols is here

 | Option | Value | Description
 | --- | ----------- | ------------------